Nick-Sigua/Election_Analytics_Sigua/Testing_Narratives.md

 Ideally, the best test of the afromentioned pandemic narrative would be to compare Trump's actual popular vote share in an election where the pandemic occurred to Trump's popular vote share in a simultaneous and identical election where the pandemic did not happen; if Trump's vote share were lower in the election where the pandemic occurred, such would prove the pandemic had a negative impact on Trump's electoral prospects.
 In the absence of such an ideal test, there are a few testable implications I could analyze instead that could offer some preliminary evidence for the existence of the narrative.

 The main testable implication I will consider is whether there is a negative correlation between Trump's average support in the polls and the daily increase in Covid-19 cases.
 This implication is justifiable given, if the coronavirus pandemic negatively impacted Trump's bid for re-election, then the increasing prevalence of the virus, i.e., a rise in daily COVID-19 cases, would be negatively related to Trump's support in the polls (thus his chances at re-election).
 To derive this correlation, I collected data on the daily increase in national Covid-19 cases and Trump's average support in the polls from the middle of February to election day in November.
 This will allow me to plot the daily increase in Covid-19 cases and the corresponding average support for Trump across the duration of the pandemic.

-Given I will look at average support for Trump over time, I will necessarily use national average support data and national covid data, given data constraints associated with attaining average support figures for Trump on the state and county level on a frequent basis, i.e., daily to reflect daily increase in covid -19 cases, polls infrequent so change in average support hard to derive across length of time stipulated.
+Given I will analyze the relationship between Trump's average support and the daily increase in Covid-19 cases over time, I will necessarily use national-level data.
+State and county-level data for Trump's average support in the polls are infrequent and limited, especially considering I want to analyze such variables throughout the pandemic; thus, such data is not tenable.

-i necessarily focus on the national level rather than state or county, given

-limitations of this?

-why this makes sense
-data (data from dates, each point is covid-19 case increase on given day and trump's poll support on such day) justfiy focus on national level "necessarily look at relationship nationally given data limitations"

-data, method (make sure to really explain data and correlation, as soubhik was confused last time). justify (especially why national rather than state by state).

 also....
 data, method